Bayesian Erosion Modeling for inversion of detrital Low-Temperature Thermochronometric ages

 - First prior is the range of the erosion rate that the sample would have experienced, for example, from

-mm/yr for ANIDT4 catchment sample, here 0 is a minimum and 3 is a maximum erosion rate that a catchment ( ANIDT4) would have experienced.
+0to3mm/yr for ANIDT4 catchment sample, here 0 is a minimum and 3 is a maximum erosion rate that a catchment ( ANIDT4) would have experienced.
 This is based on previous studies around the sample location, or it can be a guess.
-Inmodel_setup.py
+Inmodel_setup.pyfile, this is coded aserate_prior = (0,3). - Second prior is a range of the timing of change (or changes) in erosion rates that a catchment would have experienced, for example, from

-Ma for ANIDT4 sample.
+0 to 60Ma for ANIDT4 sample.
 This prior can be assigned from minimum and maximum ages of the measured age distribution of ANIDT4 sample.
-Inmodel_setup.py
+Inmodel_setup.pyfile, this is coded asabr_prior = (0,60).

 - First prior is the range of the erosion rate that the sample would have experienced, for example, from